fromtheoutfit/starter/README.md

 The former is, by default, just a simple template for you to eventually update as your project progresses.
 The latter aims to describe what Starter is, how to install and use it, etc.

-Start is developed by the folks at [The Outfit](https://theout.fit/).
+Starter is developed by the folks at [The Outfit](https://theout.fit/).